 Opportunities with Butterfly Children’s Hospices

-Fundraise for us – initial queries to firstname.lastname@example.org
+Fundraisers – initial queries to firstname.lastname@example.org

-What’s it like to be a Butterfly volunteer?
+What’s it like to work for Butterfly?

 They accepted me into their lives and home unconditionally and for that I’ll always be grateful.

 When I think of the Butterfly children, my heart swells, they have left an everlasting imprint in my heart and life.
 They accepted me into their lives and home unconditionally and for that I’ll always be grateful.
 Though the children will know more suffering than we will ever be able to comprehend the love, happiness and laughter that fills the home each day provides them with the secure and loving environment they so deserve.
 Though some days can be challenging the incredible children in our care inspire us through.
 To be entrusted with holding their hand and carrying them when the road gets rough, is the most precious gift a child can give and I will always treasure that. – Amy, Volunteer Nurse.